zchee/golang-wiki/Modules.md

 * [install Go 1.11 beta 2](https://groups.google.com/d/msg/golang-dev/A6TCp2kCoss/XLQoI4MeBgAJ) (and replace `go` with `go1.11beta2` in the commands below).
 * install the `vgo` binary from the [`vgo` subrepository](https://github.com/golang/vgo) (and replace `go` with `vgo` in the commands below).

+As of July 23, 2018, there are some recommendations (e.g., [here](https://github.com/golang/go/issues/26541#issuecomment-407161110)) to currently prefer installing from source or the latest beta over using `vgo`.

-You can then activate module support in one of three ways:
+Once installed, you can then activate module support in one of three ways:
 * Invoke the `go` command in a directory outside of the `$GOPATH/src` tree, with a valid `go.mod` file in the current directory or any parent of it and the environment variable `GO111MODULE` unset (or explicitly set to `auto`).
 * Invoke the `go` command with `GO111MODULE=on` in the command environment.
 * Invoke the the binary _named_ `vgo` (if you have installed `vgo` from the subrepository).